MicrosoftDocs/azure-stack-docs/AKS-Hybrid/aks-edge-how-to-akri-opc-ua.md

 ## Run Akri

-1. Make sure your OPC UA servers are running.
+1. Make sure your OPC UA servers are running by checking to see that the container instances have been started on your Azure portal.

 2. Akri depends on `critcl` to track Pod information, and to use it, the Akri agent must know where the container runtime socket lives.
 To specify this information, set a variable `$AKRI_HELM_CRICTL_CONFIGURATION` and add it to each Akri installation.